kumar-akshay324/dl-assignments/README.md

 * Record videos of the face/face-focused body and store them inside the _videos_ folder within the sub-folder _class_name_
 * Run command `make install-dependencies` to install all the system dependencies
 * Run command `make images` to generate dataset with images extracted from all the videos and accumulated below _images/class_name_

-* Optional -  Run command `make detect-faces` to extract the specific facial zones from all the images generated above to working on specifically facial regions  in the images as a simplified image classification problem.
+* Optional -  Run command `make detect-faces` to extract the specific facial zones from all the images generated above to working on specifically facial regions  in the images as a simplified image classification problem
-	THIS SCRIPT IS STILL BEING MODIFIED  - DO NOT IMPLEMENT THIS, INSTEAD TRY TO CREATE VIDEOS WITH >80% OF THE CANVAS OCCUPIED WITH THE FACE

-* You can manually divide the images obtained into training, testing and validation data while the work to automate that is still underway.
+* Run command `make reduce-dataset` to create a version of the as proper data under train, test and valid folders

 ### Face Recognition

 * Run command `make recognize_faces` to run a CNN deep network that works on the supplied images to classify images on the classes from the training data.